 As I was reading the book, a few thoughts struck me.
 I started reflecting on what this book tells me as someone interested in clinical medicine, public health and bioethics.
 The clinician in me is excited about the optimism that is evident in the book, though Hans Rosling himself denies that he is an ‘optimist’.
-I am energized by the fact that medicine has made so much progress over the years and that I have the capacity to contribute to it through the practice of medicine.
+I am energised by the fact that medicine has made so much progress over the years and that I have the capacity to contribute to it through the practice of medicine.
 On the other hand, as a public health practitioner, I am a bit concerned.
 I read about the numerous cases of violence against women reported all over the country, I am not able to reconcile this by saying, “I am probably just noticing an increased reporting, the global trend in everything is one of improvement, so violence against women is also likely to be reducing”.
 I am concerned that the false sense of assurance that “everything is improving” gives me, would take away the necessary impetus that is often required to push for changes in the system.
-Some of the struggles in the society such as struggle for gender equality, struggle for abolishing caste discrimination, struggle for protecting the environment, require sustained pressure from advocates, activists, politicians and the media from the grass roots.
+Some of the struggles ine society such as those for gender equality, for abolishing caste discrimination, for protecting the environment, require sustained pressure from advocates, activists, politicians and the media, and from citizens.
 I am concerned that the perspective of “the world is not the scary place that you think it is” will not help in these important struggles.
 I am also concerned how donors and funding agencies will react when I tell them that I need money to tackle maternal mortality in my state.
 It was 200 per 100,000 live births about 50 years ago and now it is 6 per 100,000.
-Someone who doesn’t understand numbers the way they should be understood, might feel that this is not the right investment as the maternal mortality is falling anyways.
+Someone who doesn’t understand numbers the way they should be understood, might feel that this is not the right investment as maternal mortality is falling anyway.

 All the 10 “instincts” that Rosling talks about are very important and any reader working in health, and human sciences can understand and relate to them.
 But a far more primal instinct that plagues health care work is the “neglect instinct”.
 Glaring inequities in health are often ignored and brushed under the carpet.
 Poverty, malnutrition, poor sanitation, poor housing and other deprivations of social determinants of health hide in plain sight in our cities and towns.
 It is not uncommon to see large sprawling slum settlements just adjacent to high rise buildings in metropolitan cities.
-Such “neglect instinct” may not auger well for the cause of universal health coverage.
+Such a “neglect instinct” may not augur well for the cause of universal health coverage.
 Without the drama and noise of data on health inequities, justice may never be achieved.
-This is my overwhelming concern brought by my interest in bioethics and human rights.
+This is an overwhelming concern for anyone interested in bioethics and human rights.

-In the last chapter of the book, Ola Rosling and Anna Rosling Ronnlund, the son and daughter in law of Hans Rosling write about their experience of collaborating with Hans through several years crunching numbers, analyzing data and presenting the statistics to people.
-They recall poignantly the last days of Hans, when he was struggling with pancreatic cancer, when during his painful days in and out of hospitals, his only ray of light was the work on this book.
-This book is a must read for all people interested in health, health care and wellbeing.
-Hans Rosling speaks through its pages and jolts the readers to be more discerning consumers of health data.
+In the last chapter of the book, Ola Rosling and Anna Rosling Ronnlund, the son and daughter in law of Hans Rosling write about their experience of collaborating with Hans through several years crunching numbers, analysing data and presenting the statistics to people.
+They recall poignantly Hans’ last days, when he was struggling with pancreatic cancer, in and out of hospital, when his only ray of light was the work on this book.
+This book is a must read for all those interested in health, health care and wellbeing.
+Hans Rosling speaks through its pages and jolts the reader to be more discerning consumers of health data.